Congressional Art Competition

 · Computer-generated art

 Submissions must also be no larger than 26 inches wide by 26 inches tall by 4 inches thick and weigh less than 15 pounds.
 Students must also fill out a release form and review the official rules.
-A submission checklist is provided to guide students through the process.
 More information can be found here.

 Deadlines are as follows: